 Yeah, good luck with that.

 As the ultraportable crowd impatiently awaits the latest Apple refresh of the svelt Macbook, an interesting new rumor has popped up.
 Could the next Air be powered by an AMD A-Series APU and not the expected Intel iCore?
+Are refurbished computers from gigarefurb worth it?

 While it flies in the face of most of the industry scuttlebutt, it actually makes a lot of sense.
 Consider the following: Apple has been slow to move the Air away from the Core 2 Duo chips to the newer Intel chips when it often grabs the first of such silicon off the line.
 Cupertino also snubbed Nvidia for AMD in its latest graphic card refresh.